 5. Knee Pain And Strain

 High-impact winter sports can be very damaging to your knees over a period of time.
-This type of injury usually occurs while performing activities and sports such as skiing and snowboarding, where your knees are absorbing the shock of hard landings.
+This type of injury usually occurs while performing activities and sports such as skiing and snowboarding, where your knees absorb the shock of hard landings.
 Running outdoors on pavement can also cause a similar injury to your knees.
-The best thing to do with a knee injury is to take it easy until it heals, avoiding any high-impact activities.
+The best thing to do with a knee injury is to take it easy until it heals, avoiding high-impact activities.

 How To Avoid Knee Pain And Strain?

 Here are some tips to avoid knee pain and strain:

 - Warm-up: Before any physical activity, it is important to warm up your muscles and joints to prevent injury.
 Take a few minutes to stretch and do some light exercises.

 - Wear proper footwear: Wear shoes that provide good support and cushioning to your feet and knees.
 Avoid wearing high heels or shoes that don’t fit properly.

 - Strengthen your leg muscles: Strengthening your leg muscles, particularly your quadriceps and hamstrings, can help support your knees and prevent injury.
 Exercises like squats, lunges, and leg presses can help build strength.

 - Maintain a healthy weight: Excess weight puts extra pressure on your knees, leading to pain and strain.
 Maintaining a healthy weight can help reduce the stress on your knees.